Friendly Halloween Reminder: Keep Dogs and Chocolate Apart

 Sal’s strange behavior, combined with the silver wrappers on the floor of her office, indicated it was time for an emergency visit to the vet.

-Thankfully, after a one-night hospitalization, Sal survived.
-He’s happy and healthy today!
+Thankfully, after a one-night hospitalization, Sal survived and returned to his happy self!

 Useful articles on dogs and chocolate poisoning